Apple iPhone XR offers many options.

-There has been much excitement since Apple’s iPhone XS and the iPhone XS Max became available in September 2018.
-Now it would appear that Apple has taken a lot of the things that make these two phones special and packed them into the newly designed body of the iPhone XR.
+There has been much excitement since Apple’s iPhone XS and the iPhone XS Max became available.
+It would appear that Apple has taken a lot of the things that make these two phones special and packed them into the body of the iPhone XR.

 At Dialogic Telecom we have been busy discussing the benefits of each handset with our customers.
 Although, still not cheap, the good news is that the iPhone XR is less expensive than either of the other two phones.

 According to PC News, Sept 2018, 33% of people say the most important factor they consider when buying a smartphone is price.

 The iPhone XR would appear to be the answer to this but let’s compare some of its features and then you can decide.

 The iPhone XS and XS Max have a stainless-steel body, whereas the XR uses aluminium.
 While some may view this as a negative thing, others suggest that it’s positive because it won’t show scratches as easily as stainless steel and it comes in a much wider range of bright colour options.